zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/forecasting-service/forecasting/item_3_forecasting-service-create-ds-notebook.md

 ### Prerequisites:
 *	A free tier or paid tenancy account in OCI
-*   You have completed tasks in "Getting Started"
+*   You have completed all the tasks in Lab 0.

 ## Task 1: API key generation